falcosecurity/falco-website/content/en/docs/install-operate/installation.md

 ### falco-driver-loader: Unable to find a prebuilt falco eBPF probe / module

-This error explains that the falco driver loader tool, which loads the Falco driver, was not able to find a pre-built driver, whether as eBPF probe or kernel module, from the repository available at [download.falco.org](https://download.falco.org) - you can easily search the supported targets at [download.falco.org/driver/site](https://download.falco.org/driver/site/index.html).
+This error message appears when the falco driver loader tool, which looks for the Falco driver and loads it in memory, is not able to find a pre-built driver, neither as an eBPF probe nor as a kernel module, at the [Falco driver repository] (https://download.falco.org).

+{{% pageinfo color=info %}}

+You can easily browse and search the supported targets at [download.falco.org/driver/site](https://download.falco.org/driver/site/index.html).

+{{% /pageinfo %}}

 This means that there's no prebuilt driver available for the kernel running on the machine where Falco is going to be installed.